 In advance of the actual drop, there’ll be a buffer of time for all collectors to join the waiting room.
-Sometimes this buffer will last for 15 minutes before the scheduled time.
+Sometimes this buffer will last for an hour before the scheduled time.
 Other times this window will be much shorter.
 We'll always communicate how long the buffer will be for each drop.

 After the waiting room access has commenced, you'll be taken to the queue.
 The system will take ~60 seconds to randomly assign each collector in the waiting room a place in the queue.
 In cases when we sell out, your place in the queue will largely determine whether you’ll be able to purchase a pack or not.

 Will the queue be paused?
 Will NBA Top Shot drops always be on time?